 Who am I?

-My name is Tara Roskell and have been a graphic designer for about 20 years, freelance for the last seven.
+My name is Tara Roskell and have been a graphic designer for over 20 years, freelance for the last ten.
 I live in the UK in a village in Northamptonshire with my boyfriend (who I drive a bit potty with my ideas) and black labrador (who is happy to listen to any idea I have).
 In my spare time for many years have kept idea books.
 Some of the ideas I have shown to the odd person in their respective industry, but even though I have had interest, they have yet to be taken up.
 So I have decided to dig through my old sketchbooks and ideas and share some with the world (well maybe that’s an overstatement, but you know what I mean) – for better or worse before they gather any more dust on my book shelf.

 I think my daft ideas started before I was 10 when I could often be found creating things in the garage with my Dad’s oddments of wood and his tools.
 I remember in particular making a set of table tennis bats with some thin wood and using some foamy packaging material (from some parcel or other we had had) for the cushiony bits.
 The net post was made of wood and the net out of an old onion bag and somehow I managed to get the net to fix on to an old camping table.
 Another garage project involved making a pair of skis from some old planks of wood, the top feet holding bits from some old fashioned roller skates (not the new boot ones) and some broom handles for ski sticks.
 I somehow managed to rope the nextdoor neighbour into bending the shaped planks of wood I had cut, by using the heat from an iron, so they would curve at the end.
 I think I only tried them once, it wasn’t very hilly where we lived, and in any case I would have probably broken my legs as there was no way for them to come off your feet without unbuckling them.